Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

 JupyterLab host used a main-area split; Notebook 7 used its toolbar entry and native right panel.
 Browser measurements also verified the shared responsive rule: a `399px` Notebook panel kept a `768px` content surface and scrolled horizontally, while wider Notebook and JupyterLab panes expanded the content to `1079px` and `940px`.
+On 2026-08-10, both hosts also inherited the active dark theme on first mount and synchronized dark/light changes in place;
+the selected Data tab, live DataFrame, and kernel session remained intact.
 The legacy `pyg.walk(df)` anywidget path remained separate.
 A clean-process regression test also verifies that importing the core package does not import or activate the extension bridge.
 Unrelated host/telemetry console errors were isolated from these results.

 ## Uninstall